-Figure 7 shows the distribution of the number of iterations needed to generate a correct target prediction.
-On average 44.6% of the correct predictions occur in the first iteration (i.e. zero idle cycles) and 81% of the correct predictions occur within three iterations.
-Only in perlbmk and sjeng more than 30% of all correct predictions require at least 5 iterations.
-Hence, most correct predictions are performed quickly resulting in few idle cycles during which the fetch engine stalls.
+Fig. 7 shows the distribution of the number of iterations needed to generate a correct target prediction.
+On average, 44.6 percent of the correct predictions occur in the first iteration (i.e., zero idle cycles) and 81 percent of the correct predictions occur within three iterations.
+Only in perlbmk